Effective from Term 1, 2022

 Applications for enrolment will be processed in the following order of priority:

-First Priority This priority category must be given to applicants applying to enrol in the following special programmes approved by the Secretary for Education:
+First Priority This priority category must be given to applicants applying to enrol in a special programmes approved by the Secretary for Education.

 Second Priority will be given to applicants who are siblings of current students.

 Third Priority will be given to applicants who are siblings of former students.

 Fourth Priority will be given to any applicant who is a child of a former student of the school.

 Fifth Priority will be given to any applicant who is either a child of an employee of the board of the school or a child of a member of the board of the school.

 Sixth Priority will be given to all other applicants.

 If there are more applicants in the second, third, fourth, or fifth priority groups than there are places available, selection within the priority group will be by a ballot conducted in accordance with instructions issued by the Secretary under Schedule 20 section 4 of the Education and Training Act 2020 (formerly section11G (3) of the Education Act 1989).
 Parents will be informed of the date of any ballot by notice in a daily or community newspaper circulating in the area served by the school.

 Applicants seeking second or third priority status may be required to give proof of a sibling relationship.